andyfischer/blink1_monitor/README.md

 Blue channel = Disk i/o

+Short video of the app in action: https://plus.google.com/111964262474259827421/posts/RVfA63VTRKy

 More infomation on the blink(1) thingy is here: http://thingm.com/products/blink-1.html

-# Disclaimers
+# Disclaimer

 Only supported on OSX.
-Poorly documented.

 # Installation

-0) Make sure you have Make & Gcc (such as by installing Xcode or Command Line Tools For Xcode)
+0) Make sure you have Make & GCC (such as by installing Xcode or Command Line Tools For Xcode)

-1) Run make
+1) Run 'make'

-2) Manually run the tool by running `build/blink1_monitor`.
-Make sure that works.
+2) Manually start the daemon by running `build/blink1_monitor`.
+Make sure that works (maybe watch a Youtube video and verify that it turns green).

-To install as a service that launches on startup:
+Then, to install as a service that launches on startup:

 3) Edit the file `paulhodge.blink1_monitor.plist`.
 You'll need to change this line:

     <string>/Users/andy/blink1_monitor/build/blink1_monitor</string>

-To an absolute path pointing to the build/blink1_monitor file on your disk.
+to an absolute path pointing to the build/blink1_monitor file on your disk.

 4) Restart the computer, or just run these commands: